fastoch/Nest-Full-Course/TUTO.md

 - we need to add prisma to our dev dependencies via `npm i prisma -D`
 - then initialize Prisma via `npx prisma init`
   - this will create a 'prisma' folder with a `schema.prisma` file in it
+- for syntax highlighting in .prisma files, we can install the Prisma extension for VSCode

 The contents we need to copy in our `schema.prisma` file look like this:
 ```.prisma